-I am sharing an easy moong dal halwa recipe you can make from scratch without spending hours in the kitchen.
-The goodness of ghee-roasted moong dal and nuts makes it a perfect festive dessert.
+Here is an easy moong dal halwa recipe you can make from scratch without spending hours in the kitchen.
 Be sure to watch the video!

 What is ‘Moong Dal Halwa’?